 - Create a new RCP subscription

 Step #1 – Sign up for Redis Enterprise Cloud Private account

 Step #2 – Create an AWS account for RCP to use

 RCP requires a dedicated AWS account to perform operations on your behalf.
 Inside of that account, create an AWS user in IAM specifically for RCP use, per “Creating an AWS user for Redis Enterprise Cloud Private.”

 Step #3 – Create a new RCP subscription

 Add a new subscription to your account, if you do not already have one.
 If you do have an existing RCP subscription, then proceed to Step 4.

 For a new subscription, you will need to provide the following:

 - The cloud region you want your databases to be created in AWS

-- Please provide the required Deployment CIDR – this is an IPv4 subnet, in CIDR notation, that you would like RCP to use.
-For a minimal three node deployment, you can specify 10.0.1.0/24.
+- Please provide the required Deployment CIDR – this is an IPv4 subnet with /24 subnet mask, in CIDR notation, that you would like RCP to use.
+For a standard deployment, you can specify 10.0.1.0/24.